Glucose-6-phosphate dehydrogenase deficiency: Signs and symptoms

 Favism is a hemolytic response to the consumption of fava beans, also known as broad beans.
 Though all individuals with favism show G6PD deficiency, not all individuals with G6PD deficiency show favism.
-The condition is known to be more prevalent in infants and children, and the G6PD genetic variant can influence chemical sensitivity.
+The condition is more prevalent in infants and children, and the G6PD genetic variant can influence chemical sensitivity.
 Other than this, the specifics of the chemical relationship between favism and G6PD are not well understood.

 Cause

 G6PD deficiency results from mutations in the G6PD gene.
-G6PD gene contributes to the production of glucose-6-phosphate dehydrogenase.
+The G6PD gene contributes to the production of glucose-6-phosphate dehydrogenase.
 Chemical reactions involving glucose-6-phosphate dehydrogenase produce compounds that prevent reactive oxygen species from building up to toxic levels within red blood cells.
-If a reduction in the amount of glucose-6-phosphate dehydrogenase or alteration of structure occurs due to the mutations of the G6PD gene, the enzyme loses its protective role and leads to the accumulation of reactive oxygen species and thus damages red blood cells.
+If a reduction in the amount of glucose-6-phosphate dehydrogenase or alteration of structure occurs due to G6PD gene mutations, the enzyme loses its protective role, leading to the accumulation of reactive oxygen species and thus damaging red blood cells.